Axway/amplify-central/content/en/docs/connect_manage_environ/connect_api_manager/filtering-apis-to-be-discovered.md

 draft: false
 weight: 40
 ---
-Set up tag-based condition expressions using the APIMANAGER_FILTER environment variable to discover APIs that could be added to Amplify Central.
+Set up tag-based condition expressions using the APIMANAGER_FILTER environment variable to discover APIs that could be added to Amplify.

 Conditional expressions statements use logical operators to compare values.
 This section provides sample syntax for defining expressions.